rsinger86/dto-classes/README.md

 }
 ```

-We can parse and validate the data by calling the static method `parse(data)` which will return a newly created DTO instance:
+We can coerce and validate the data by calling the static method `parse(data)` which will return a newly created DTO instance:

 ```typescript
 const movieDto = await MovieDto.parse(data);